kakafei/akka/akka-docs/rst/java/event-bus.rst

 Dead Letters
 ------------

-As described at :ref:`stopping-actors-java`, messages queued when an actor terminates or sent after its death are re-routed to the dead letter mailbox, which by default will publish the messages wrapped in :class:`DeadLetter`.
+As described at :ref:`stopping-actors-lambda`, messages queued when an actor terminates or sent after its death are re-routed to the dead letter mailbox, which by default will publish the messages wrapped in :class:`DeadLetter`.
 This wrapper holds the original sender, receiver and message of the envelope which